Covid-19: Getting to zero quicker, and staying there

 Passengers at Heuston Station, which remained quiet as people were advised to avoid public transport in the second phase of the easing of Covid-19 restrictions.
 Photograph: Collins Courts

-Given the penalties endured by all so far, it is understandable that people might react with despair at suggestions we would be best served by deploying tighter short-term measures.
+Lead signatories in the “Crush The Curve Petition” are epidemiologist Prof Anthony Staines of DCU; infectious diseases ecologist Prof Gerard Killeen of UCC and immunologist Dr Tomás Ryan of TCD.

-However, the letter’s signatories – leading public health specialists, infectious disease experts and those at the medical front line – insist their proposals are in the interests of both public health and the economy.
+The petition has been signed by a number of experts who are not part of the Government’s Covid-19 advisory bodies.

-The Government’s current policy, they argue, will see the State “live with the virus under a long-term mitigation strategy, with the risk of future surges and lockdowns until when, or if, a vaccine becomes available”.
+The Government’s current policy, signatories to the letter argue, will see Ireland “live with the virus under a long-term mitigation strategy, with the risk of future surges and lockdowns until when, or if, a vaccine becomes available”.

 Are they proposing that the country revert to lockdown?

-Far from it.
-They fully accept the case for easing lockdown.
-Essentially, they say they are proposing actions with a better chance of getting to zero quicker, and staying there.
+No. They fully accept the case for easing lockdown.
+But they say they are proposing actions with a better chance of getting to zero quicker, and staying there.

-Really fast testing, tracing and isolation is required, says DCU epidemiologist Prof Anthony Staines, along with widespread wearing of face masks, and testing for people landing at Irish sea and air ports.
+Really fast testing, tracing and isolation is required, along with widespread wearing of face masks, and testing for people landing at Irish sea and air ports, says Prof Staines.

 How long could it take?